Strategy and Technology Consulting

 Matt has contributed to several Linux kernel subsystems and has over 200 commits to the Linux kernel, including over 100 for the Linux Industrial I/O Subsystem (iio).
 He has spoken at many major embedded Linux conferences on sensors in IoT, and frequently consults on embedded Linux enablement for Konsulko Group clients.

 System, networks, virtualization, clusters integration, monitoring and administration, primarily based on Linux

-Edi Feschiyan has over 8 years of experience with system and network administration of baremetal servers, network hardware and cloud technologies, involving multiple tasks from L2 to L7, using different software stacks, automating where possible with infrastructure as code.
+Edi Feschiyan has worked with Linux for over 17 years, with 8 years experience with system and network administration of baremetal servers, network hardware and cloud technologies, involving multiple tasks from L2 to L7, using different software stacks, automating where possible with infrastructure as code.
 He loves to prototype software tools in Python.

 Edi has previously worked with SevOne (also the name of the network monitoring product they offer) and Abrites, an automotive diagnostics company.
 He holds a bachelors degree in Computer Sciences from Plovdiv University.